Cylindrical Algebraic Decomposition With Frontier Condition: Subroutines

-\subsection{Computing the frontier}
+\subsection{Computing the Frontier}

-Now we describe an algorithm having singly-exponential complexity for finding the frontier $\fr(S)=\cl (S) \setminus S$ of a semialgebraic set $S \subset \Real^n$.
+Now we describe an algorithm, having singly-exponential complexity, for finding the frontier, $\fr(S)=\cl (S) \setminus S$, of a semialgebraic set $S \subset \R^n$.

-\begin{lemma} Let $S \subset \Real^n$ be a semialgebraic set defined by a Boolean combination of atomic equations $f=0$ or inequalities $f>0$, with $s$ different polynomials $f \in \Real [X_1, \ldots ,X_n]$ having degrees $\deg (f) \le d$.
-There is an algorithm which represents the semialgebraic set $\fr (S)$ by a Boolean combination of polynomial equations and inequalities with complexity $(sd)^{O(n^2)}$.
-This is also an upper bound on the number of polynomials defining $\fr (S)$ and their degrees. \end{lemma}
+\begin{lemma} Let $S \subset \R^n$ be a semialgebraic set defined by a quantifier-free Boolean formula $F$ containing $s$ different polynomials in $\R [x_1, \ldots ,x_n]$ having maximum degree $d$.
+There is an algorithm, taking $F$ as input, which represents the semialgebraic set $\fr (S)$ by a quantifier-free Boolean formula $F'$ with complexity $(sd)^{O(n^2)}$.
+This is also an upper bound on the number of polynomials in $F'$ and their degrees. \end{lemma}